Open-Systems-Pharmacology/docs/part-4/model-building-components.md

 A major new feature of MoBi®™ 3.5 allows import of Molecule and Parameter Start Values from Excel files on an existing building block.
 This features enables easier maintenance of start values and exchange with other software tools.
 The import is started through the context menu of the respective building block.

 Files might be of older (.xls) or newer format (.xlsx).
 The Excel®™ file may include several worksheets and selection of relevant worksheets is part of the import workflow.
 The workflow includes an import step that validates and creates a start value on each row.
-Once the import step is successfully completed and all rows are validated, the start values are transfered into the selected building block.
+Once the import step is successfully completed and all rows are validated, the start values are transferred into the selected building block.
 This workflow prevents improperly specified or formatted data from from being partially imported.

 ![Importing start values for Molecules or Parameters involves an import and a transfer (validation) step](../assets/images/part-4/ImportStartValues.png)